Skip to content

 Name: github-pr-review

-Source: github [drop-bot-noise, injection-scanner] engineering
+Source: github [drop-bot-noise, dedup] engineering

 Prompt: ./sops/pr-review.md